JS1B/rocket-simulator/README.md

   - `fonts/` - contains the fonts used in the game
   - `images/` - contains the images used in the game
     - `bg/` - contains the background images, used for the parallax effect
+- `build/` - contains the build files for the game - not tracked by git
 - `default-config.lua` - contains the default configuration for the game
 - `config.lua` - contains the local configuration for the game - not tracked by git
 - `main.lua` - the entry point of the game